ericametta/Biometric-Payment-system/README.md

 The firmware is programmed in C++ with adafruit libraries.

-Updates currently being made to ...
+Updates currently being made to some parts of project
-- login page